gattia/pymskt/README.md

 The tests use `pytest`.
 If you are not familiar with `pytest` a brief example is provided [here](https://docs.pytest.org/en/6.2.x/getting-started.html).

-Currently, multiple tests are not passing, this is because dummy tests have been created where a test should go.
-If you want to help but dont know how or where to start, filling in these tests would be a great place to start!
+Currently, 37 tests are being skipped for one of 2 (maybe 3) reasons.
+1. They arent implemented yet and they are a placeholder.
+2. They rely on a function that has small machine-to-machine differences so they dont pass or 3.
+A breaking change occured since result meshes were last saved.
+If you want to help but dont know how or where to start, filling in / fixing these tests would be a great place to start!
 And greatly appreciated.